These cutting-edge initiatives are testing the next wave of innovations to be deployed throughout health care.

 The Conversation Project is dedicated to helping people talk about their wishes for end-of-life care.
 Download the numerous free Getting Started Kits and other resources developed to help people have "the conversation."

-IHI/NPSF Lucian Leape Institute
+IHI Lucian Leape Institute

-Composed of international thought leaders with a common interest in patient safety, the Lucian Leape Institute functions as a think tank to identify new approaches to improving patient safety and encourage the innovation necessary to expedite progress.
+Composed of international thought leaders with a common interest in patient safety, the IHI Lucian Leape Institute functions as a think tank to identify new approaches to improving patient safety and encourage the innovation necessary to expedite progress.
 Recent work includes development of a resource to help leaders create and sustain safety cultures in their organizations and research into the public’s view of patient safety.

 Led by IHI and composed of representatives from the health care, policy, regulatory, and advocacy communities, the National Steering Committee for Patient Safety is charged with developing a national strategy for reducing harm in the delivery of health care.